Acumatica/Acuminator/docs/dev/CodingGuidelines/CodingGuidelines.md

 General [C# Coding Conventions](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions) should be considered besides our own.

+### Unit Tests

+Each analyzer, code fix or refactoring should be covered with unit tests.

 ### Cancellation Support

 The cancellation support should be added to Acuminator diagnostics and code fixes.